-The Records Section staff provides initial customer service to visitors of the police station and is responsible for the distribution of police reports.
+The Records Division staff provides initial customer service to visitors of the police station and is responsible for the distribution of police reports.
 They enter data from officer reports into a crime-reporting database, and they maintain the filing system for all written reports.

 Police Record/Report Requests

 Requests for police records and reports will be handled promptly based on the nature and extent of the request.
 If more than 10 days are required (from the date of the request) you will be notified.